Image

 • to submit a short biography (up to 100 words)

-• to answer questions on our online form (or submit a video or audio application of no more than two minutes) in which you describe the proposed activity or purchase you want the Fund to contribute to, and the impact it will have on your practice
+• to answer questions on our online form (or submit a video or audio application of no more than two minutes) in which you describe the proposed activity or purchase you want the Fund to contribute to and the impact it will have on your practice

 • to complete our Equal Opportunities Monitoring Form

-We recommend you consider carefully which pathway is most likely to meet your needs when making an application.
 If you have any questions, you are welcome to contact us to help you select the right opportunity for you.

 What happens next?